 You as a seller determine which incoterm you use.
 If you are going to ship products outside the EU, then choose your Incoterms and put them on your commercial invoice.

 It is important to also mention them in your terms and conditions.
 You need to inform your customers if they are responsible for certain things, like customs costs for example.
-Recognise that general consumers won’t understand what each Incoterm means.
+Recognise general consumers won’t understand what each Incoterm means.
 You must plainly describe the Incoterm(s) you choose, explaining each condition so your customers can understand what it means for them.

 Incoterms play a major role in the international shipment of goods.
 We summarize the various functions for you: